xddxdd/blog/source/_posts/en/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian/index.md

 ...
 ```

-It's merely 384KB, and can be simply ignored.
+The size is merely 384KB and can be simply ignored.